-Pelosi expected to announce North American trade pact
+Pelosi announces agreement on North American trade pact

-House Speaker Nancy Pelosi is expected to announce her endorsement of a modified North American trade pact Tuesday, capping a long set of negotiations and presenting President Donald Trump with a major Capitol Hill win on the very day Democrats are set to announce impeachment their charges against him.
+WASHINGTON (AP) — House Speaker Nancy Pelosi is expected to announce her endorsement of a modified North American trade pact Tuesday, capping a long set of negotiations and presenting President Donald Trump with a major Capitol Hill win on the very day Democrats announced their impeachment charges against him.

 The California Democrat says the revamped U.S.-Mexico-Canada Agreement is a significant improvement over the original North American Free Trade Agreement.